-Please retain this copy and the detached customer copy from page 3 for your records.
+Please retain this copy and the detached customer copy from page 2 for your records.
 You will need the information contained on these pages if you contact us about the article(s) you mailed.

-A PS Form 2976, Customs Declaration CN22 - Sender's Declaration, must be used on all First-Class Mail International® package-size items (small packets), the Priority Mail International® Small Flat Rate Box, M-bags, and certain Express Mail International® items.
-Refer to the International Mail Manual at pe.usps.com for additional information.
+A PS Form 2976, Customs Declaration CN22 - Sender's Declaration, must be used on all First-Class Mail International® packagesize items (small packets), First-Class Package International ServiceTM items, Priority Mail International® Small Flat Rate Boxes, M-bags, and certain Priority Mail Express InternationalTM items.
+Refer to the International Mail Manual (IMM®) at pe.usps.com for additional information.

-Also use this form on a First-Class Mail International mailpiece or the Priority Mail International Flat Rate Envelope if ANY of the following applies:
+Also use this form on a First-Class Mail International mailpiece or Priority Mail International Flat Rate Envelopes if ANY of the following applies:

-- The mailpiece weighs 16 ounces or more (4 pound maximum weight limit); - The mailpiece exceeds 3/4 inch thick; or - · The mailpiece contains dutiable contents.
+- The mailpiece weighs 16 ounces or more (the maximum weight limit is 4 pounds); - The mailpiece exceeds 3/4 inch in thickness; or - The mailpiece contains dutiable goods.